SonarSoftwareInc/freeradius_genie-v2/README.md

 Configuring Sonar to use TLS to connect to the SQL server backing FreeRADIUS will ensure all data transferred is encrypted.
 The overhead is minimal, it just requires some effort to do the initial setup and make the necessary changes in Sonar.
 This guide assumes you have followed the steps above, you're using Ubuntu 16.04 and MariaDB.

+In order for SSL connectivity to work, your RADIUS server must be entered into Sonar with a hostname (e.g. **radius.sonar.software**) and not an IP address.
+The certificate we generate below **must** match the hostname exactly.

 First, we're going to make a folder to store our certs in.

 `mkdir /etc/mysql/certs`